glothriel/npviz/README.md

 ### Usage

-Download latest release and run the process `./npviz --server`.
+Download latest release and run the process `./npviz server`.
 You can also just run in from code if you prefer, read more in Development section below.

 Then go to `http://localhost:1337` and wait for several seconds until npviz obtains resources from your cluster.
 If some errors happens, search them in CLI stdout/err and web console via browser inspector.